This article will help you install Provider Connectivity Assurance.

 Access the Provider Connectivity Assurance Admin Console

-Once the provider-connectivity-assurance installation completes, you can access the Admin Console which will be used to further configure your deployment, for future upgrades of the software, and for obtaining support bundles to obtain help with troubleshooting if the need arises.
 The Admin Console is hosted as a web server on port 30000 of your machine; connect to it via your web browser of choice.
-It only needs to be accessed internally for users who are managing the deployment and maintenance of the cluster.
+It only needs to be accessed internally for users who are managing the cluster's deployment and maintenance.

 When first setting up the Admin Console, you can optionally create a TLS certificate to secure the communications of the Admin Console.
 By default, a self-signed certificate is used and connections are always via HTTPS.

-On installation, you were asked to configure a password for the Admin Console.
-This password can be reset using the provider-connectivity-assurance command line utility installed on your machine.
+Upon installation, you were asked to configure a password for the Admin Console.
 Provide this password to access the Admin Console.

-Adding nodes to the Cluster
+Adding Nodes to the Cluster

 Provider Connectivity Assurance can be deployed over a cluster of nodes.
 In order to add more nodes to the cluster, the provider-connectivity-assurance installation assets must be copied to the new nodes.
-The admin console presents the steps necessary to add the node to the cluster.
-This is optional and can be done before the first deployment of the Provider Connectivity Assurance software or on a subsequent patching of the deployment.
+The Admin Console presents the necessary steps to add the node to the cluster.

 Configuring Provider Connectivity Assurance